CloudLabsAI-Azure/01-Lab423_Elevate-your-data-workflow-with-Microsoft-Fabric-Copilot-and-Azure-Databricks/Exercise4.md

 ```
 11. Provide the **Shared access Key** as: **<inject key= "EventHubPolicyPrimaryKey" enableCopy="true"/>** and click on **Connect** button.

->**Note:** Do not check in box to allow connection to be utilized with either on-premises or VNet data gateways.
+>**Note:** Do not check in box to allow connection to be utilized with either on-premises or VNet data gateways if appears.

 ![eventhouse14.png](media/labMedia/eventhouse14.png)